holsta/sitexytools/README.md

 	of that directory at the root of the tarball.
 Maintain one copy of, say, DNS data files, but easily copy them to four systems.

+## Compatibility

+siteXYtools 1.x is incompatible with siteXYtools 0.x

 ## OVERVIEW